oicr-ibc/cssscl/README.rst

      $ tar -zxvf test_data.tar.gz

-Run the cssscl classifier
+**To run the cssscl classifier**

 1. First build the necessary databases from the training set.

-By default all databases will be outputted to the DIR where the TRAIN.fa resides :

-(Note that all paths provided in the examples below are using absolute/full paths to the files/directories).

  .. code-block:: bash

       $ cssscl build_dbs -btax -c -blast -nt 2 PATH_TO/test_data/TRAIN.fa PATH_TO/taxon/

-(the whole process should take ~ 37 min using 2 CPUs)

-This will build three databases for sequences in the training set:
+By default all databases will be outputted to the DIR where the TRAIN.fa resides (note that all paths provided in the examples above are using absolute/full paths to the files/directories).
+The above command will build three databases (blast, compression and kmer dbs) for sequences in the training set.

-     |1. blast db
-     |2. compression db
-     |3. kmer count db

-The cssscl's build_dbs module requires two positional arguments to be provided:
+The cssscl's ``build_dbs`` module requires two positional arguments to be provided:

      |1. a file in the fasta format (e.g. TRAIN.fa as in the example above) that specifies the collection of reference genomes composing the training set.
      |2. a directory (taxon/ in the example above) that specifies the location where the taxon data is stored (more specifically the directory should contain the following files: gi_taxid_nucl.dmp, names.dmp and nodes.dmp, these files can be downloaded from the NCBI taxonomy database at ftp://ftp.ncbi.nlm.nih.gov/pub/taxonomy/).

      |The additional optional arguments used above have the following meaning:
      |------------------------------------------------------------------------